bjaitrong22/pizza-parlor/README.md

   * JavaScript
   * Web APIs
 # Description
-A fictional pizza parlor website that will allow users to order a pizza with one or more toppings and pizza size options of small (6"), medium (12"), and large(18").
+A fictional pizza parlor website that will allow users to order a pizza with one or more toppings and pizza size options of small, medium, and large.
 Once the user has submitted the order, it will create a pizza object with the selected toppings and pizza size along with the cost.

 # Setup/Installation Requirements
   * Clone the repository to your desktop or a subdirectory in your desktop by typing **https://github.com/bjaitrong22/pizza-parlor.git**